step-bauer/udacity_datascience_prj_03/README.md

 Udacity - Data Scientist Nanodegree Program - Recommendation Engine (Lesson 4 Project)

 ## Pre-Reqs
-The jupyter notebook code runs under python version 3.9.5
+The jupyter notebook code runs under **python version 3.9.5** and also tested with **python 3.6.3**

-Required libaries panas, numpy, scipy, matplotlib, nbconvert
+Required libaries pandas, numpy, scipy, matplotlib, nbconvert in the appropriate version.
+See **requirements.txt**

 ## Intallation
  no installation is required.
 Use the jupyter notebook **Recommendations_with_IBM.ipynb** or read the html version of it **Recommendations_with_IBM.html**